ImPureSilver/CodeHunter/README.md

 There should not be any dependecy issues due to this being made in pure Java 8.

 # Goals
-My Goals for this project is for it to become a lesser hassle to get any SHiFT code for the Borderlands games.

-So, the initial idea was to have a program that runs in the background of my PC/Raspberry Pi and just visit it to only drop in new sites.
-Have those sites checked for codes and have those added to my account.
+    - Automate the code redemption process
+    - Create an installer to make runnin the program easire
+    - Come up with an efficent way to run this in the background
+    - Create a easy to use GUI
+    - Create an Account Management option
+    - Create an Advanced menu for things like...
+	- Creating your own RegEx

 # What's the purpose going forward?
 That'll have to depend on how well me or others that are interested goes.
-In the future, I wish to make the program redeem codes automatically and have it run in the background securely.
 For now, I am not very familiar with security or how I can make CodeHunter run in the background.